Where can I Freedom Camp?

 - We welcome visitors to our beautiful part of New Zealand and at the same time work hard to keep our most pristine spots looking good for locals.

-- Following a request from the Kaitake Community Board and after ongoing talks with hapū, neighbours and recreational groups, freedom camping will be banned from 20 January 2020 at Ōākura’s Corbett Park until 30 April 2020.
+- Following a request from the Kaitake Community Board and after ongoing talks with hapū, neighbours and recreational groups, freedom camping is banned from 20 January 2020 at Ōākura’s Corbett Park until 30 April 2020.

 - Gates have been installed at the entrance to the park and will be locked at 10pm and unlocked at 6am as a precautionary measure, to protect it from vandalism.